“There’s nothing so absurd that if you repeat it often enough, people will believe it.” ~ William James.

 The problem is, if we subscribe to that line of thinking, then pretty much anything can be true, absurd or not.

-You only have to look at the popularity of Donald Trump in the U.S. Presidental race to see how that logic bears out and is lapped up by those eager to replace research with revisionism.
+You only have to look at the rise of a certain U.S. President to see how that logic bears out and is lapped up by those eager to replace facts with revisionism.